griby51/2doList/readme.md

 ## Usage

-To use my simple 2doList app, simply type tdl in your terminal, the shortcut are those :
+To use my simple 2doList app, simply type `tdl` in your terminal, the shortcut are those or now you can start it with your application launcher like rofi or dmenu :

 | Why is it for                                | Shortcut |
 |----------------------------------------------|----------|